Good night, and good luck

 The Ambler theater is a beautiful space with good movies and special events.
 We noticed that there was an older crowd, and it was great.
 It felt like I was among my people.

 Good Night, and Good Luck is a really good movie.
-Often movies that describe real events or people play like a disjoined sequence of vignettes; they want to cover too much in too little time and they loose depth and connection.
+Often movies that describe real events or people play like a disjoined sequence of vignettes; they want to cover too much in too little time and they lose depth and connection.
 Clooney’s movie is very tight.
 It describes a very specific and limited series of events and stays close to it.
 It takes time to focus on the details, the atmosphere, and the feelings.
 Of course, it has a strong an unapologetic message of social responsibility in difficult political times, but it’s also a very good movie.
 And David Strathairn is amazing as Edward Murrow.

 A few additional observations:

-1. Andrew Hinton on November 8th, 2005 7:23 pm
+1. Andrew Hinton

 I felt similarly after seeing Capote at the Ritz downtown.
 It felt like an adult, cultural experience, not the cookie-cutter suburban plasticity of the mall theaters.
 And the movie was excellent … I want to see “Good Night” too.